Teaching in the Summer Semester 2023

 In general, courses take place face-to-face.
 At the same time, teachers have the opportunity to continue using innovative ideas for online teaching that they have developed and tested in the Corona semesters.
 The prerequisite for this is a concept that justifies the didactic added value of online teaching compared to face-to-face teaching.
-On this basis, individual lecturers will conduct their courses online in the winter semester 2022/23.
-Whether a course is held online can be seen in ZEuS by the indication "online" in the tab "Dates and rooms".
+On this basis, individual lecturers will conduct their courses online in the summer semester of 2023.
+Whether a course takes place online can be recognized in ZEuS by the indication "online" in the tab "Dates and rooms".
 A complete list of the relevant courses can also be found here as a download.

-When choosing your course/schedule, students are asked to ensure that there is always enough time between face-to-face and online events to allow for a change of workstation.
-If, in individual cases, you cannot avoid the fact that an online and a face-to-face course are directly adjacent to each other in your timetable, please take note of the workplaces available at the university.
-(See especially the section "Workstations in the library" and here "Teaching islands in the Info Centre" for participation in online courses).
+When choosing their courses/schedule, students are asked to ensure that there is always enough time between face-to-face and online sessions to allow for a change of workstation.
+If, in individual cases, you cannot avoid the fact that an online and a face-to-face course are directly adjacent to each other in your timetable, please take note of the Study spaces available at the university.
+(See especially the section "Study Spaces in the library" and here "Study Islands in the Information Centre" for participation in online courses).

-Course Registration in the Winter Semester 2022/23 (General Information)
+Course Registration in the Summer Semester 2023 (General Information)

-Course registration (in the sense of course allocation/seat allocation), to which the following information refers, is not to be confused with examination registration later in the semester.
+Course registration (in the sense of spot allocation), to which the following information refers, is not to be confused with examination registration later in the semester.
 They are two independent processes.

-- Exam registration has always taken place for all courses exclusively via ZEuS.
+- Exam registration takes place for all courses exclusively via ZEuS.
 The registration deadline is in the middle of the semester (see the page "Deadlines and Dates").

-- New is that from the winter semester 2022/23 on, the course registration for all courses in the department will also take place exclusively via ZEuS.
-(Previously, this was only the case for some of the courses, e.g. Prosminars).
+- Since the winter semester 2022/23, the course registration for all courses in the department also takes place exclusively via ZEuS.
 The registration deadline is shortly before or at the beginning of the semester.
 Important: Registration for the course does not replace registration for the examination!
 This means that even if you have already registered for a course in ZEuS, you still have to register for the examination via ZEuS in a separate step later in the semester.

 The following information refers to courses offered by the Department of Politics and Public Administration.
 For courses offered by other departments, please observe the rules applicable there.
 Please consult the website of the respective department or contact the relevant student advisor.

-The ZEuS registration period for lectures runs from 3rd October 2022 to 15th January 2023 (i.e. the end of the deadline in this case is identical to the end of the deadline for exam registration).
+The ZEuS registration period for lectures and colloquia runs from 20th March 2023 (9 am) to 15th June 2023 (i.e. the end of the deadline in this case is identical to the end of the deadline for exam registration).
 Students who register in ZEuS are automatically admitted and transferred to ILIAS.
 (Please note, however, that participation in the colloquium may be subject to conditions on the part of the lecturer, e.g. supervision of the final thesis.
 For lectures, there is no restriction on participants).

 Registration for BA Introductory Seminars (Proseminare)

-The ZEuS registration period runs from the 3rd of October to the 17th of October 2022.
+The ZEuS registration period runs from the 20th of March (9 am) to the 3rd of April 2023.
 When registering, four priorities must be indicated; based on this information, students will be distributed evenly among the BA introductory seminars.
 Please note the information on the page "Proseminars - How does the procedure work?"

-Registration for courses of the 'shopping' week (BA advanced seminars, MA seminars, MA basic seminars, colloquia)
+Registration for courses of the 'shopping week' (BA advanced seminars, MA seminars, MA basic seminars)

 'Shopping Week' means that students can use the first week of lectures to look at a variety of courses, and only then (based on their impressions in the first session) make their final course choice.
 The process of course registration is as follows:

 5.)
 The lecturers must have carried out the admissions at the latest by the beginning of the second week of lectures, more precisely by Monday, 17th April 2023, 8 am.
 So, by this time at the latest, you should finally know in which seminars you have been given a spot.
 If you have been drawn out of a seminar and still need a place, you should now quickly apply for admission to another seminar in the second week of lectures.
-Please check ZEuS to see in which seminars there is still space (i.e. in which seminars the number of admissions is below the maximum number of participants - this can be seen in the tab "Appointments and Rooms" of the respective course).
+Please check ZEuS to see in which seminars there is still room (i.e. in which seminars the number of admissions is below the maximum number of participants - you can see this in the tab "Dates and Rooms" of the respective course).
 Once you have decided on a seminar, write to the lecturer(s) concerned by e-mail, stating your matriculation number.
 The teacher can then add you to the course manually.

-Overall, there is a sufficiently large offer of seminars.
-Therefore, you do not have to fear that you will end up without a seminar place.
-If you are unlucky in several lottery procedures and still do not have the required number of seminar places in the course of the second week, please contact the student advisory service.
+There is a sufficient number of seminars on offer.
+Therefore, you do not have to worry that you will end up without a spot in a seminar.
+If you are unlucky in several lottery procedures and still do not have the required number of seminar spots in the course of the second week, please contact the student advisory service.
 It may then be possible to arrange remaining places for you.

 Registration for Block Seminars

 Special rules apply to certain courses from the previous group that are held in block form (e.g. because they do not have a kick-off session in the first week of lectures, so that 'shopping' is not possible here).
-The following courses are affected in the winter semester 2022/23:
+The following courses are affected in the summer semester 2023:

-For these courses, the registration period runs from the 3rd of October to the 17th of October 2022.
-If the seminar is not overcrowded after the registration period, all registered students will be admitted by the examination administration.
-Otherwise, a lottery procedure will be carried out by the examination administration.
-The students will be informed about the result by the examination administration.
+For these courses the registration period runs from 20th March ( 9 am) to 3rd April 2023.
+If the seminar is not overcrowded after the registration period, all registered students will be admitted by the examination office.
+Otherwise, a lottery will be conducted by the examination office.
+The students will be informed about the result by the examination office.